patelstuti/TextEditor/README.md

 ## TODO

-1. Search
-2. Syntax Highlighting
+1. Syntax Highlighting
-3. Parallelize for performance
+2. Parallelize for performance

 ## Note for Mac users